AlpOrkunGuzel/DSA210/README.md

 * Is there a relationship between GDP and total Olympic medals?
 * Do more populous countries win more medals on average?
 * Is GDP per capita associated with higher medal efficiency?
+(Medal efficiency is measured as medals won per million people (Medals_per_Million_People).)

 # Methadology / Analysis Plan